naszilla/reczilla/notebooks/README.md

-### prepare_metadataset.ipynb
+### prepare_metadataset_v#.ipynb

-This notebook creates a meta-dataset for all RecZilla experiments, using aggregated output from all experiments.
+These notebooks create a meta-dataset for all RecZilla experiments, using aggregated output from all experiments.
 The only input to this notebook is a CSV produced by the script `process_inbox.py` -- this script reads all zipped results from gcloud and creates an aggregated CSV.

+**v0:** uses only results from the workshop submission **v1:** uses all new results for the NeurIPS submission

-### meta_datasets
+### meta-datasets

 The meta-datasets can be downloaded from google drive.
 These should be read as a pickle file (using `pandas.read_pickle(<filename>)`):
 - v0 meta-dataset: this includes only the results from our workshop submission: <tbd>